If you invested in SMCI and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses »

 Image

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
+Hagens Berman agrees to protect transmitted information in accordance with our Privacy Policy.
+This website is informational, not legal advice.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
-All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
-This site is regulated by the Washington Rules of Professional Conduct.
+Past results do not guarantee future outcomes.
+This site includes attorney advertising and is regulated by the Rules of Professional Conduct (RPC).